FUSAKLA/promruval/README.md

 Promtool allows users to verify syntactic correctness and test PromQL expressions.
 Promruval aims to validate the rules' metadata and expression properties to match requirements and constraints of the particular Prometheus cluster setup.
-User defines his validation rules in simple yaml configuration and passes them to the promruval which validates specified files with Prometheus rules same way promtool does.
+User defines his validation rules in a simple yaml configuration and passes them to the promruval which validates specified files with Prometheus rules same way promtool does.
 Usually it would be used in the CI pipeline.
 You can read a blog post about the motivation and